ByteriX/ImageLinter/README.md

   - exampleIcon
 ```

 **rastorExtensions** - array of extensions of images files who contains raster type of pictures.
 This files will processining linter as resource.
 Default contains png, jpg, jpeg.
+You can use any values, for example:
 ```yaml
 rastorExtensions:
   - jpeg